 Like on a laptop, Split View mode on an iPad lets you get two apps on screen side by side.
 With one app open, slide up from the bottom of the screen to see the Dock, then press and drag another app icon to the left or right edge of the screen.
 Release the app icon when the screen splits, then drag the black partition line to set how the screen is divided.

 Split View will come in handy when you need to compare two websites, or compose an email while referencing another one.
 To see all of the open apps and split windows currently running on your iPad, drag up from the bottom of the screen, then keep dragging into the middle of the display—this opens the main multitasking view that lets you quickly jump between apps.

-Tap and hold on the small bar at the top of a Slide Over window to move it to the left or right of the iPad display, or just swipe it off screen completely to hide the Slide Over app.
-When you want to bring them back, swipe in from the right-hand edge of the iPad screen.
-To use multiple apps in Slide Over, just drag another icon on top of the window that’s already floating on screen.
+Press and hold one of the top corners of a Slide Over window to drag it to the left or right side of the iPad display, or just swipe it off screen hide it entirely.
+When you want to bring a Slide Over window back back, swipe in from the edge of the screen where it’s hiding.
+To use multiple apps in Slide Over, just press, hold, and drag another icon on top of the window that’s already floating on screen.

 When you’ve got apps up in Split View or Slide Over mode, try dragging any item you want to transfer from one app to another, like an image from Photos into Mail, or a link from Safari into Messages.

-Support for this feature, Slide Over and Split View can be a little hit or miss in apps that aren’t made by Apple, because developers won’t necessarily have added the necessary flexibility into their apps.
+Support for this feature, Slide Over, and Split View can be a little hit or miss in apps that aren’t made by Apple, because developers won’t necessarily have added the necessary flexibility into their apps.
 However, plenty of third-party apps can work with these modes, and more should fall into line in the future.